ipod1g/riotlogin-clone-client/README.md

 -  On deployment, iOS device had input value not filling bug
    -  Turns out it was stylesheet reset and was re-deployed
       -  [https://stackoverflow.com/questions/25610517/ios-devices-issues-with-html-form-input-type-text](https://stackoverflow.com/questions/25610517/ios-devices-issues-with-html-form-input-type-text)
+-  Implement hashing and JWT authentication using bcrypt and jwt-token

 # Version check